Tender and Flaky Vegan Pie Crust Recipe

 If I hadn’t made this vegan pie crust myself, I wouldn’t have believed it if you told me its secret ingredient.
 It is tender and flaky.
 And, although there’s no butter, it has a rich, come-back-for-more taste.

-The secret to this vegan pie crust is… vegan mayonnaise!
-Despite the mayo, there’s no weird aftertaste (as you might fear) and the crust is not oily.
-If anything, this vegan pie crust is more crisp than most crusts I have made.
-Plus, this vegan pie crust is so easy to make; you don’t even have to wait for the dough to chill before rolling it out!
+Plus, this pie crust is so easy to make; you don’t even have to wait for the dough to chill before rolling it out!
 This crust may become a new staple around our house – right up there with my typical all-butter crust.

 I found a recipe for pie crust made with mayonnaise in a write-in column called “Dear Melba” in a 1988 article of NewsOK.
 Jackie Craig, the recipe’s provider, boasted that the crust held cream fillings well without getting soggy.
 I thought I would put this recipe to the test as a vegan version using vegan mayonnaise.

 When I used vegan mayonnaise in my pie crust for my vegan zucchini pie, the crust held up just as Jackie had promised it would.
 Hooray!